aniekan12/react-native-ortho/README.md

  ## Before getting started
 - Checkout our [Ortho-community-checkout](https://github.com/OrthoHQ/ortho-community-checkout) to see service we support and needed configs.
-- Can't find a service you need? try contributing to Ortho and make it much awesome [sandbox customer](https://github.com/OrthoHQ/ortho-community-checkout/blob/main/contributing.md)
+- Can't find a service you need? try contributing to Ortho and make it much awesome [Ortho-community-checkout](https://github.com/OrthoHQ/ortho-community-checkout/blob/main/contributing.md)
 ## Installing

 Using npm: